10 Rillington Place-1971

 I’d trust him.

-In actor mode, he is phenomenal in the crazed killer role.
-His greatest skill is his demeanor.
-Thoughtful and pondering he never plays psycho or nuts.
-He is careful but that’s part of his creepiness.
-With every noise, he peers out the window drawing the living room curtain ever so slightly revealing his face.
+In actor mode, he is phenomenal as a crazed killer.
+His most excellent skill is his demeanor.
+Thoughtful and pondering, he never plays the psycho or the nut.
+He is careful, but that’s part of his creepiness.
+With every noise, he peers out the window, drawing the living room curtain ever so slightly, revealing his face.

 Hurt and Geeson are terrific as the young couple with the cards stacked against them.
 They are simply looking for tranquility and the means to raise their child.

-As Timothy and Beryl agree to lease the top floor flat this will not bode well for them and somehow we can just sense this.
+As Timothy and Beryl agree to lease the top-floor flat, it will not bode well for them, and we can sense it.

-Brilliantly, the murders rarely happen onscreen and with none of the principal characters.
+Brilliantly, the murders rarely happen on screen and involve none of the principal characters.
 That’s what’s so haunting about the film and reminds me of Hitchcock’s Frenzy.

 Remember the scene where the necktie killer lures a female victim upstairs to her death?
 There is silence and a shot of the staircase for seemingly an eternity until the killer descends the stairs.